Fast quantum subroutines for the simplex method: Quantum implementation: overview

 Some further complications merit discussion.
 The first one concerns the optimality tolerance: classically, this is typically $\bar{c}_N \ge -\epsilon$ for some given $\epsilon$.
 Note that an absolute optimality tolerance is not invariant to rescaling of $c$.
-In the quantum subroutines, checking $\bar{c}_k < -\epsilon$ for a column $k$ may be too expensive (i.e., $O(L/\epsilon)$) if the norm of $\|(A_B^{-1}A_k,c_k)\|$ is too large; this is due to the normalization of the quantum state, which would force us to increase the precision of amplitude estimation.
-We therefore use the inequality $\bar{c}_k \ge -\epsilon\|(A_B^{-1}A_k,c_k)\|$ as optimality criterion, and show that with this criterion it is sufficient to require precision $O(\epsilon)$ for the amplitude estimation part.
-Notice that if $\|A_B^{-1}A_k\|$ is small, the ratio test \eqref{eq:ratio_test} has a small denominator, hence the basic feasible solution $A_B^{-1}b$ may move by a large amount if column $k$ enters the basis; it is therefore reasonable to require that $\bar{c}_k$ is very close to zero to declare that the basis is optimal.
+In the quantum subroutines, to ensure that the precision of the amplitude estimation part is not too demanding, we use the inequality $\bar{c}_k \ge -\epsilon\|(A_B^{-1}A_k,c_k)\|$ as optimality criterion, and show that precision $O(\epsilon)$ is sufficient for this task.
+We remark that if $\|A_B^{-1}A_k\|$ is small, the ratio test \eqref{eq:ratio_test} has a small denominator, hence the basic feasible solution $A_B^{-1}b$ may move by a large amount if column $k$ enters the basis; it is therefore reasonable to require that $\bar{c}_k$ is very close to zero to declare that the basis is optimal.
 The converse is true if $\|A_B^{-1}A_k\|$ is large.
-Thus, our approach can be interpreted as some relative optimality criterion\footnote{As is typical in the simplex method, the stopping criterion is based on optimality of the reduced costs; even if this does not give guarantees on the gap with respect to the optimal solution of the problem, this is the method used in every practical implementation of the algorithm that we are aware of.}.
-Since we never explicitly compute the basis inverse, we do not have classical access to $\|(A_B^{-1}A_k,\frac{c_k}{\|c_B\|})\|$.
-To alleviate this issue, we show in Sect.~\ref{sec:normest} that there exists an efficient quantum subroutine to compute the root mean square of $\|A_B^{-1}A_k\|$ over all $k$; thus, if desired we can also output this number to provide some characterization of the optimality tolerance used in the pricing step.
-A similar scheme can be used to output an estimate of $\|A_B^{-1}A_k\|$ for the specific $k$ entering the basis.
-It is important to remark that while the optimality tolerance is relative to a norm, which in turn depends on the problem data, the evidence provided in Sect.~\ref{sec:intro} indicates that due to sparsity, in practice we do not expect these norms to grow with $m$ and $n$ (or at least, no more than polylogarithmically).
+Thus, our approach can be interpreted as some relative optimality criterion.
+As is typical in the simplex method, the stopping criterion is based on optimality of the reduced costs; even if this does not give guarantees on the gap with respect to the optimal solution of the problem, this is the method used in practical implementations of the algorithm.
+Since we never explicitly compute the basis inverse, we do not have classical access to $\|(A_B^{-1}A_k,c_k)\|$.
+To alleviate this issue, we show in Sect.~\ref{sec:normest} that there exists a quantum subroutine to compute the root mean square of $\|A_B^{-1}A_k\|$ over all $k$; thus, if desired we can also output this number to provide some characterization of the optimality tolerance used in the pricing step ($\|A_B^{-1}A_k\|$ for a specific $k$ can be obtained with a direct application of Thm.~\ref{thm:qlsnormest}.)
+It is important to remark that while the optimality tolerance is relative to a norm, which in turn depends on the problem data, the evidence provided in Sect.~\ref{sec:intro} suggests that due to sparsity, in practice we expect these norms to grow very slowly with $m$ and $n$ (i.e., polylogarithmically).
+To implement Dantzig's pivoting rule and determine the smallest reduced cost, as opposed to a random column with negative reduced cost, the running time increases by a factor $c_{\max}$, because we increase precision to perform pairwise comparisons of reduced costs in quantum minimum finding.
+To implement the steepest edge pivoting rule the running time is the same as for Dantzig's rule, but the analysis is a bit more involved, as we need to properly renormalize the encoding of the reduced cost to account for denominators of the form $\|A_B^{-1} A_k\|$.
+For this, we use Thm.~\ref{thm:qlsnormest} and very simple block-encoding techniques \citep{gilyen2019quantum}.
+Note that in the classical case, steepest edge is more expensive than Dantzig's rule, increasing the running time expression by an additive term $m^2n$.